 My first full-time job aged 15 was working in a mill, sorting rags into two piles; Ones with zips and toggles and ones without.
 Some brave comrade then fed the rags onto the conveyor that led to the giant chopping machine.
 The chopping machine was like some ferocious metal teethed demon.
 It chewed and gnawed and rendered the rags to shoddy and every now and then a person also.
 Sifting through the rags it was an enlightening ordeal that seemed to prepare me from the coming schism in our society between right and left and the future bewilderment.

 Mungo or Shoddy, Flotsam or Jetsam?
 Where did I fit in?
-I stumbled through my eduction like an alien cuckoo.
-Escaping mainstream indoctrination I ended washed upon the shores various Libraries and drowned myself in books.
+I stumbled through my education like an alien cuckoo.
+Escaping mainstream integration, I ended washed upon the shores of various Libraries and drowned myself in books.
 Libraries are funny places.
-There is saying…

 So I read and read.
 Libraries were a wonderful things back then, the shift was just coming from card based systems to computer based searching for books.
 Anybody remember library tickets. 🙂